dlce-eva/dlce-eva/doc/csv-and-tsv-files.md

 Basically, there is this looming temptation to create custom data formats based on Unicode code points that seem more optimal than either CSV or TSV:

- * A character that doesn't appear all over the data unlike comma.
+ * A character that doesn't appear all over the data like commas.
  * A character that isn't invisible like tab.

 And while most CSV-capable tools are equipped to kind of deal with this, some